Jule4ka/Jule4ka.github.io/jul_site/posts/2025/20250722-screentime-addiction.md

 Among potential issues, authors name eye strain, neck and shoulder pain and back pain as well as depression, anxiety and other mood disorders.

 From my side, I'm noticing that I have gotten addicted and that this affects my life in a bad way, it does make me miserable.
 In the last weeks my daily screen time averaged to 3 hours.
-I picked this thing up 65 times a day on average!
+I picked this thing up aournd 95 times a day on average!
 This is insane!
 So, to fight it, I'll start with two things right now:
 <ul>
 <li>Get rid of hundreds of tabs I have open in Chrome and make sure I have max 5 open</li>